-QuickBooks Desktop has in-depth documentation built into the software.
-If that's not enough, you can purchase the company's Annual Care Plan, which provides dedicated phone support.
-QuickBooks Online's onboard support files are not as comprehensive.
+Both QuickBooks Desktop and QuickBooks Online offer Intuit Support Plans, which include email and phone support.
+However, QuickBooks Online's onboard support files are not as comprehensive.
 No matter which version you're using, you'll have access to webinars, tutorials and videos, training, and an online community where experts and other users share information.